tandang6/tandang6/README.md

 ## Hi there 👋
 Gachon Univ 3rd grade student.
-Call me Sun
 <!--
 **tandang6/tandang6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.